 Breaking Commandments at St. Mark’s Basilica in Venice, Italy

 “Thou shall not steal” is known as the eighth commandment – Christianity is built on the Ten Commandments.
-Yet somehow the most holiest of places in Venice, St. Mark’s Basilica, exists thanks to people breaking the 8th commandment!
+Yet somehow, the holiest of places in Venice, St. Mark’s Basilica, exists thanks to people breaking the 8th commandment!

 “Borrowed” Contraband in St. Mark’s Basilica

 St. Mark’s Basilica is the centerpiece of Venice and served as the Doge’s private chapel for centuries.
-As you gaze at its beauty outside look very closely at the walls and columns.
-Focus in on the marble designs and seams of the walls – what you are looking at is actually a patchwork quilt made of marble.
+As you gaze at its beauty outside, look very closely at the walls and columns.
+Focus on the marble designs and seams of the walls – what you are looking at is actually a patchwork quilt made of marble.
 The whole exterior is covered in marble that was stolen from Istanbul and brought back square by square and column by column.
 The marble was then ‘stitched’ together as the facade of St. Mark’s.
-No one column is like the other – look closely and you’ll realize that there really is no symmetry to this structure.
+No one column is like the other.
+Look closely, and you’ll realize that there really is no symmetry in this structure.

 A mosaic over one of the outside doors tells the story of how St. Mark’s body made it to the basilica as it’s final resting place.
 A few crafty Venetians went to Alexandria, Egypt where his body lay originally and stole it from the Muslims sneaking the body out by wrapping it in pork – quite a clever heist.
 Now St. Mark lies in the basilica at the altar.